Looking for a new wood floors? This 20-page guide can help you explore flooring styles and options as you narrow down your favorite floors.

 Are you getting ready to pick out a flooring style for your home?

 The first step in the process is choosing what wood style you want to use — pine flooring, domestic hardwood flooring (including distressed) or reclaimed flooring.
-The best way to do this is to consider the pro’s, con’s, and aesthetics of each wood style and how they relate to your personal preferences and lifestyle.
+The best way to do this is to consider the pros, cons, and aesthetics of each wood style and how they relate to your personal preferences and lifestyle.

 Wide pine flooring is available in two styles: Eastern White Pine flooring and Heart Pine flooring.
 Eastern White Pine flooring is the best choice if you want an authentic look in the widest planks available.
-This floor can be graded for more or less knots, which will help you create a more casual appearance (like the Artisan’s Boutique Showroom in Nantucket), or a modern look (like the New Hampshire log home), both of which are shown below.
+This floor can be graded for more or fewer knots, which will help you create a more casual appearance (like the Artisan’s Boutique Showroom in Nantucket), or a modern look (like the New Hampshire log home), both of which are shown below.

-A pine floor will be soft, so it will acquire dings, dents, scratches and scuff marks easier than other harder flooring options.
+A pine floor will be soft, so it will acquire dings, dents, scratches, and scuff marks easier than other harder flooring options.
 But just because the wood is soft doesn’t mean it doesn’t work for flooring.
 Over time, the floor will harden.
 Why?
 As you walk on the wood, the fibers compress upon themselves getting harder and harder.
 This is why so many pine floors have lasted in original New England homes.
 In fact, Eastern White Pine flooring has been installed in homes for over 300 years, and many of them are still in place today!

 Heart Pine flooring is another authentic choice.
 It originates in the Southeast, where over 200 species of Heart Pine grow.
 The best species for flooring is Long Leaf Heart Pine, due to the fact that it is more stable and durable compared to other Heart Pine species.

 Heart pine flooring is prized for its beautiful color, ranging from rich amber to warm gold and brown.
-It will almost always have knots and it’s strong grain pattern is a defining characteristic.
+It will almost always have knots and its strong grain pattern is a defining characteristic.
 You will find heart pine flooring in New England buildings and factories, where it was the premier building product during the Industrial Revolution.
 It is also found in grand plantation-style homes from Alabama to Maryland.

-Eastern White Pine flooring and Heart Pine flooring are not available in an engineered construction.
+Eastern White Pine flooring and Heart Pine flooring are not available in engineered construction.
 This is due to the fact that the cost to create an engineered pine floor would be nearly three times as much as our solid wood flooring, with no benefit to you.

 Our authentic, wide pine flooring is crafted from mature timbers, the result of which is a stable floor even in solid wood construction.
 This has been proven again and again with our 20″ wide Eastern White Pine flooring being installed from Nantucket to Carmel.

 Hardwood flooring options provide a versatile mix of wood flooring styles, including dark wood flooring like Walnut, and popular oak flooring like White Oak and Red Oak.
-Hardwood flooring also includes options for beautiful, but lesser known, wood flooring styles like Cherry or Birch floors.
+Hardwood flooring also includes options for beautiful, but lesser-known, wood flooring styles like Cherry or Birch floors.

 Style and Color Variations

 One of the benefits of hardwood flooring is that there are so many options to choose from.
-Choose from a dark wood floor, a more rustic floor or modern looking floor… You can have it all!
+Choose from a dark wood floor, a more rustic floor or modern-looking floor… You can have it all!

 Some hardwood floors, like Hickory and Birch, will have more color variation from board to board.
-You can minimize this with custom grading, or in the case of Hickory you can easily stain it to create any look!
+You can minimize this with custom grading, or in the case of Hickory, you can easily stain it to create any look!
 That is why Hickory is one of the most popular flooring options available.